Xceptance/rest-load-test-suite/README.md

 We provide different test cases, displaying different use cases and approaches.

-* Postman Echo Service Test (com.xceptance.loadtest.rest.tests.postman): This package contains some test showing different approaches on action handling as well es different REST specific examples including POST, GET, Basic Auth, validation and value extraction.
+* Postman Echo Service Test (com.xceptance.loadtest.rest.tests.postman): This package contains some test showing different approaches on action handling as well as different REST specific examples including POST, GET, Basic Auth, validation and value extraction.
 * Wikipedia Tests (com.xceptance.loadtest.rest.tests.wikipedia): This package contains some more complex tests using the Wikimedia API, data storage and validation.
 * Postcode Test (com.xceptance.loadtest.rest.tests.postcode): This package contains a test case showing an example for postcodes.io.